Woman Walks Ahead

-Woman Walks Ahead is a 2017 American biographical drama Western film directed by Susanna White and written by Steven Knight.
+Woman Walks Ahead is a 2017 biographical drama Western film directed by Susanna White and written by Steven Knight.
 The film is the story of Catherine Weldon (Jessica Chastain), a portrait painter who travels from New York City to the Dakotas in 1890 to paint a portrait of Sitting Bull (Michael Greyeyes).
 Chaske Spencer and Sam Rockwell also star.

 The film premiered at the Toronto International Film Festival September 10, 2017.
 It was released through DirecTV Cinema on May 31, 2018, before being released in a limited release on June 29, 2018, by A24.

 Premise

 Catherine Weldon, a Swiss-American portrait painter, travels from Brooklyn, New York to the Dakotas in the 1890s to paint a portrait of Sitting Bull.
-She becomes embroiled in the Lakota people's struggle over the rights to their land.
+She becomes embroiled in the Dakota people's struggle over the rights to their land.